 Our shoes are handwoven by third-generation master artisans in Athani Village, India.
-36 intricate steps and many skilled hands are needed to complete each pair.
+37 complex steps and many skilled hands are needed to complete each pair.

 Small batches of shoes are passed between home workshops, as artisans specialize in different steps of the process.
 It takes years to learn these techniques: precise cutting of shapes out of thick leather, evenly measured stitches without guidelines, startlingly fast hand-weaving.